HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/Nginx/basic_auth_nginx.md

 #satisfy any;
 ```

-OPTIONAL: You can add whitelisting based on IP-addresses for connections that will not need to identify using the Basic Auth service, simply add "allow ":
+OPTIONAL: You can add whitelisting based on IP-addresses for connections that will not need to identify using the Basic Auth service, simply add "allow":
 ```
 location / {
 auth_basic "Administrator’s Area";